 The covariates we included for SBP were age (for further details, see below), sex, an interaction between age and sex, weight, height, and a number of maternal characteristics including parity (the number of previous pregnancies resulting in either livebirth or stillbirth), age at delivery, and highest educational qualification.
 Sex, age and weight, as measured at the clinic at c.17.7 years of age, were included as exposures for LVMI, but height was not, as LVMI is indexed to height.
 All continuous covariates were centred around their grand mean prior to analysis.
 Weight, as measured across childhood, and LVMI were log-transformed prior to analysis.
 We used a joint model to relate BPV to subsequent log(LVMI).
-We describe this modelling approach below, building up model complexity using an example which assumes that SBP increases linearly with age across childhood (we later relax this assumption).
+We describe this modelling approach below, building up model complexity using an example which assumes that SBP increases linearly with age across childhood (we later relax this assumption in the ALSPAC model).
+Equation 1 assumes that each individual has one measure at each occasion, but this is relaxed in equation 2 (and in the ALSPAC model).